 Leaving the dough to rest for 20 minutes is crucial in order to get the right texture for the dough.
 When the dough is still sticky, we might be tempted to add more flour, but that's not necessary.

-Once the dough has rested, the dough will be absolutely fine to work with, and it won't need the extra flour.
+Once the dough has rested, the dough will be absolutely fine to work with, and it won't need the extra flour, but you do need to dust the work surface generously with flour in order to avoid the ough sticking.

 What to serve with flatbread

 Serve it with your favourite dip, or with your main meal.
-It's particularly delicious with a good curry, like Butter Chicken, Chicken Tikka Masala, or Chicken Korma.
-Or, why not, with a yummilicious Coconut Shrimp Curry.
-Or anything else you fancy really.
+It's particularly delicious with a good curry, like Chicken Masala, Butter Chicken, or Chicken Korma.

 If you’ve tried this EASY NO-YEAST YOGURT FLATBREAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.